Italian Civil War: Partisans

-On 8 September, hours after the radio announcement of the armistice, the representatives of several antifascist organizations converged on Rome.
+On 8 September, hours after the radio announcement of the armistice, the representatives of several anti-fascist organizations converged on Rome.
 They were Mauro Scoccimarro and Giorgio Amendola (Italian Communist Party), Alcide De Gasperi (Christian Democracy), Ugo La Malfa and Sergio Fenoaltea (Action Party), Pietro Nenni and Giuseppe Romita (Italian Socialist Party), Ivanoe Bonomi and Meuccio Ruini (Labour Democratic Party), and Alessandro Casati (Italian Liberal Party).
 They formed the first Committee of National Liberation (CLN), with Bonomi taking over its presidency.

 The Italian Communist Party was eager to take the initiative without waiting for the Allies:

-The Allies did not believe in the guerillas' effectiveness, so General Alexander postponed their attacks against the Nazis.
+The Allies did not believe in the guerrillas' effectiveness, so General Alexander postponed their attacks against the Nazis.
 On 16 October, the CLN issued its first important political and operational press release, which rejected the calls for reconciliation launched by Republican leaders.
 CLN Milan asked "the Italian people to fight against the German invaders and against their fascist lackeys".

 In late November, the Communists established task forces called Distaccamenti d'assalto Garibaldi, which later would become brigades and divisions whose leadership was entrusted to Luigi Longo, under the political direction of Pietro Secchia and Giancarlo Pajetta, Chief of Staff.
 The first operational order, dated 25 November, ordered the partisans to attack and annihilate in every way: